krischer/seishub.plugins.how_to_extend_seishub/README.md

 template for new SeisHub plug-ins.
 It is also a means of documenting how to extend SeisHub with your own functionality.

+[SeisHub](http://github.com/barsch/seishub.core) is am XML database meaning that it, as a fundamental unit, stores XML documents.
+For you this means that your data has to be available in XML.
+This is feasible in most cases.
+Later on we will also learn how to deal with binary data, e.g.  images, large binary time series in a custom format, ...

+Please familiarize yourself with [SeisHub](http://github.com/barsch/seishub.core) before proceeding with this tutorial.

 ## Tutorial for a new SeisHub Plug-in
 This short tutorial will walk you through the steps of creating a simple SeisHub plug-in.
 In the course of the tutorial we will develop a simple plug-in